chapter thirteen

-13 Bridging LLMs to the Real World with the Model Context Protocol (MCP)
+13 Bridging LLMs to the real world with the Model Context Protocol

 • Developing your own MCP server

-• Using a MCP server with the Claude Desktop
+• Using an MCP server with Claude Desktop

 As large language models (LLMs) become more advanced, developers face a key challenge: making it easier for these models to work with external data that wasn’t part of their original training.
-Right now, connecting LLMs to different types of data (like files, websites, or live social media feeds) often requires a custom solution for each source.
-This adds extra work and complexity.
+Right now, connecting LLMs to different types of data (such as files, websites, or live social media feeds) often requires a custom solution for each source, adding work and complexity.

-To solve this, a new framework called the Model Context Protocol (MCP) has been introduced.
-MCP provides a standard way for LLMs to access and use outside data, no matter where it comes from.
+To solve this problem, a new framework called the Model Context Protocol (MCP) was introduced.
+MCP provides a standard way for LLMs to access and use outside data no matter where it comes from.
 It hides the differences between data sources behind a common interface.
-With MCP, models from providers like Grok, OpenAI, and Claude can easily use inputs like search results, uploaded files (PDFs, images, etc.), or real-time social media posts — without needing a special setup for each one.
+With MCP, models from providers such as Grok, OpenAI, and Claude can easily use inputs such as search results, uploaded files (PDFs, images, and so on), or real-time social media posts without requiring a special setup for each one.

 13.1.2 Understanding MCP